 Domestic violence: Assault, aggravated assault, battery, aggravated battery, sexual assault, sexual battery, stalking, aggravated stalking, kidnapping, false imprisonment, or any criminal offense resulting in physical injury or death of one family or household member by another.
 It includes hurtful, repeated and intentional behavior that one person uses to maintain power and control over another in an intimate relationship.
 The behavior can manifest as abuse that is verbal, emotional, psychological, physical, or sexual.
-Behaviors may include, but are not limited to: threats, name-calling, put-downs, isolation, withholding of money, physical harm, and sexual assault.
+Behaviors may include, but are not limited to threats, name-calling, put-downs, isolation, withholding of money, physical harm, and sexual assault.
 Family/household members are spouses, former spouses, persons related by blood or marriage, persons who are presently residing together as if a family or who have resided together in the past as if a family, and persons who are parents of a child in common regardless of whether they have been married.
-With the exception of persons who have a child in common, the family or household members must be currently residing or have in the past resided together in the same single dwelling unit.
+Except for persons who have a child in common, the family or household members must be currently residing or have in the past resided together in the past as index of the past as the spouse of the past as the spouse of the past as index of the past as the spouse of the past as the spouse of the past as the past as the spouse of the past as the past as the spouse of the persons who have a child in common regardless of whether they have been married.
+Except for persons who have in the past resided together in the same single dwelling unit.

 Dating violence: Violence between an individual who is or recently has been in a continuing and significant relationship of a romantic or sexual nature and the other party.
 It includes hurtful, repeated and intentional behavior that one person uses to maintain power and control over another in an intimate relationship.
 The behavior can manifest as abuse that is verbal, emotional, psychological, physical, or sexual.
-Behaviors may include, but are not limited to: threats, name-calling, put-downs, isolation, withholding of money, physical harm, and sexual assault.
+Behaviors may include, but are not limited to threats, name-calling, put-downs, isolation, withholding of money, physical harm, and sexual assault.

 Stalking: Stalking involves an intentional course of conduct repeated over a period of time.
 Under Florida law, stalking is willfully, maliciously, and repeatedly following, harassing, or cyberstalking another person.
 Cyberstalking means to engage in a course of conduct to communicate, or to cause to be communicated, words, images, or language by or through the use of electronic mail or electronic communication, directed at a specific person, causing substantial emotional distress to that person and serving no legitimate purpose.
-Stalking can involve: following a person; appearing at the person's home, class or work; frequently calling, texting, emailing, or electronically chatting; leaving written messages or objects; vandalizing a person's property.
+Stalking can involve following a person; appearing at the person's home, class or work; frequently calling, texting, emailing, or electronically chatting; leaving written messages or objects; vandalizing a person's property.